Birmans are beautiful, blue-eyed cats with coats that don't mat.

 - Weight: 10–15 pounds for males, 6–10 pounds for females

-Birmans are medium to large cats with round blue eyes and muscular bodies often mistaken for Ragdolls or Ragamuffins.
-Males weigh between 10 and 15 pounds while females range from 6 to 10 pounds.
+Birmans are medium to large cats with round blue eyes and muscular bodies often mistaken for ragdolls or ragamuffins.
+Their coats are light in color with darker points in varying shades.

 Their physical activity should be similar to that of most cats (sleeping long hours, playing, running and jumping).
 Contact your veterinarian if you notice a decrease in activity or mobility; this could be a sign of a health issue.

 MEDIUM: Birmans are fairly healthy cats but have a propensity to become overweight or obese.
 Regulate their food intake to prevent this condition.

 There is also a possibility of hypertrophic cardiomyopathy (HCM) affecting the breed.
 HCM is the most common disease affecting the heart by thickening the heart walls and restricting blood flow.
 Symptoms are rare but might include weight changes, difficulty breathing or an irregular heartbeat.